What is a Master of Public Health (Advanced)?

 Before you begin your application to study as an international student, check that you meet the requirements listed below.

-Australian bachelor's degree or equivalent
+Australian bachelor's degree or equivalent; AND

 Academic IELTS 6.5 (no band less than 6.0) or equivalent.